FAQ

 Does the ReadBasix™ assessment have different difficulty levels?

-ReadBasix™ has three levels of difficulty (Level A, Level B, Level C) that roughly align with elementary, middle, and high school level.
-You can either manually select difficulty level based on your intuition and experience, or let ReadBasix™ to automatically personalize the difficulty of each subtest for every student based on their previous performance.
+ReadBasix™ has three levels of difficulty (A, B, C) that roughly align with elementary, middle, and high school level.
+ReadBasix™ automatically personalizes the difficulty of each subtest for every student based on their previous performance.

 Does the ReadBasix™ assessment work for students learning English as an additional language?